jcs-elpa/npm-pkgs/README.md

 ```

 Basically, you can call this command anywhere in the directory.
-But it will probably only shows the global packages without the
+But it will probably only show the global packages without the
 project definition.

 ## Contribution